Last updated on September 7th, 2019 at 07:00 pm

 These expense differences may include the internet, telephone, and other business costs.
 The IRS also requires documentation that the home office gets used for business work only.

-If your home office meets the requirements for the home office deductions, the effort for compliance make the tax savings worth it.
+If your home office meets the requirements for the home office deductions, the effort for compliance makes the tax savings worth it.

 When purchasing equipment or property for the business, include the depreciation on the yearly tax return.